Hong Kong Customs and Excise Department: History

 In the early 2000s, the Computer Forensic Laboratory, the Computer Analysis and Response Team, and the Anti-Internet Piracy Investigation Team were established to tackle cybercrime.
 In 2013, the Electronic Crime Investigation Centre was set up within the department.

+In May 2025, the C&ED announced that it will start replacement the uniforms with new ones as those in use were issued for 30 years.

 Organisation

 The department is headed by the Commissioner of Customs and Excise.
 From 21 October 2021, this position is held by Louise Ho Pui-shan, its first female occupant and wife of Erick Tsang, Hong Kong's Secretary for Constitutional and Mainland Affairs.

 As at 1 April 2020, the department has an establishment of 7,317 posts, of which nine are directorate officers, 6,142 are members of the Customs and Excise Service, 493 are Trade Controls Officers and 673 are staff of the General and Common Grades.